strg-at/logging-winston/README.md

 ```
 ### Error "cause"
-Аor all errors with a parent "cause", messages and stacktrace will be displayed hierarchically.
+For all errors with a parent "cause", messages and stacktrace will be displayed hierarchically.
 ```javascript
 const error = new Error('Child Error', { cause: new Error('Parent Error')})
 logger.error(error) // will display stacktrace and original message for child and parent errors